hackersandslackers/flask-3-login/README.md

     return user
 ```

-Now we're ready to define our views.
+Now, we're ready to define our views.
 We can start with a login view, which will
 populate the session with authentication bits.
-After that we can define a view
+After that, we can define a view
 that requires authentication.

 ```python